Mole and Milia Removal San Diego

 Proven Benefits of Mole and Milia Removal

 Removing moles and milia is a safe procedure when performed by a qualified physician in a clinical setting.
+These techniques can:

-- Remove sources of frustration and insecurity
+- Remove a source of frustration and self-consciousness

 - Make it easier to apply makeup and topical skin care products

-- Improve overall texture and tone of one’s skin
+- Improve overall skin tone and texture

 Who Is a Good Candidate for Mole and Milia Removal?

 If you’re healthy and not prone to excessive scarring or infections, you are likely well-suited to have unwanted moles and milia removed.
-Dr. Eros will examine your skin during your private consultation and help you decide if the procedure is the right choice for you.
+Dr. Eros will examine your skin during your private consultation and help you decide if the procedure is right for you.

 What to Expect After Your Mole and Milia Removal